SRDdev/GitMentor/README.md

 ---

+## Quality Standards

+GitMentor's Code Steward enforces the following quality standards:

+*   **Cyclomatic Complexity Threshold:** Functions exceeding a complexity score of X will be flagged for review.
+*   **Unreachable Code Detection:** Identifies and reports any unreachable code blocks.
+*   **Dependency Management:** Enforces clear and well-defined module dependencies.
+*   **Documentation Completeness:** Ensures all public functions and classes have docstrings.

+---

 ## 🤖 GitHub Actions Integration
 To enable GitMentor to review your Pull Requests automatically, add your `GOOGLE_API_KEY` to your GitHub Repository Secrets and ensure the `.github/workflows/gitmentor.yml` is present.